vueuse/vue-chemistry/README.md

 import { isFalsy } from 'vue-chemistry/boolean'
 import { log } from 'vue-chemistry/console'
 import { set } from 'vue-chemistry'
+// or
+import * as Math from 'vue-chemistry/math'
+Math.sin(a)
 ```

 Or to have everything in one place: